Add your promotional text...

 Hello.
 I'm Don.
 Thanks for checking out my page.

 Even though I'm from St. Louis, I spent about 25 years working as a television newscaster all around the country; mostly as a state legislative correspondent and crime reporter.
-Won some pretty big awards for my work, but I always wanted to find and tell my own stories and break free from the ties to the daily news cycle.
+Won an Emmy and some other awards for my work, but the stories I was most proud of were the ones I discovered myself.
+In the news business, we called them "enterprise pieces."
+Translation: "We got nothing today.....can anybody enterprise something?"
+Well, I always did!
+My producers knew they could count on me to fill two minutes with something usable if the well was dry that day.

-When I moved back home to take care of my Dad as he wrestled with Alzheimer's, the city I came back to was hardly recognizable to me.
+When I moved back to St. Louis to take care of my Dad as he wrestled with Alzheimer's, the city I came back to was hardly one I recognized.

 I'm really into history, so say hi.
 Shoot me some stories and let's go back in time and see where it happened.